s-light/LEDBoard_4x4_16bit/README.md

 ## Technical Information
 there are groups of 4 LEDs that are controlled by one TLC5971.
-every controller chip has 12 ConstantCurrent outputs. so every LED is controllable individual.
+every controller chip has 12 Constant-Current outputs. so every LED is controllable individual.

 you need to create a mapping to linearize the order:
 **TODO: FILL IN MAPPING INFORMATION**

 ### HW
 - PCB size: 40x40x18mm
 - pixel-pitch: 10mm
+- 3.8V..5.5V
+- <= 1A (maximum)

 ### BOM
 there is the raw exported BOM at [export/BOM/LEDBoard_4x4_16bit_BOM.csv](export/BOM/LEDBoard_4x4_16bit_BOM.csv) and an modified LibreOffice Calc file with ordering and Price calculations at [doc/LEDBoard_4x4_16bit_PriceCalculation_Ordering](doc/LEDBoard_4x4_16bit_PriceCalculation_Ordering.csv) (link points to exported csv as preview)